researchart/patterns/standards/datascience.md

 ### Essential

-- Clearly discusses   motivation:  (e.g. why is it useful/timely to explore this  problem and/or analysis method?).
+- Clearly discusses motivation:  (e.g. why is it useful/timely to explore this  problem and/or analysis method?, how does it relevant/impact to SE practices?).
 - Clearly discusses methods; e.g., how and why the data was selected, pre-processed, filtered, and categorized.
 E.g. what (and why) prior work was selected as for the purposes of baseline comparisons.
 If a data preprocessor changes test data, then

 - Clearly discusses data:
-   -  Described the source of the data as well as including  statistics in thdata (descriptive or otherwise) on that data.
+   -  Described the source of the data as well as including  statistics in the data (descriptive or otherwise) on that data.
 	 - Clearly describe how and why the data was selected, pre-processed and filtered.
 	    - Clearly justify why that particular pre-process transforms were applied.
 	    - Automated or manual heuristics used in this process must be documented.
-- Clearly describes results.
+- Clearly describes results. (e.g., what is the key result, what is the implication)
-- Clarly dsecribes related work.
+- Clearly describes related work. (e.g., how this work is different from prior works, what are the limitations/gaps of prior work so a new work is needed)
 - Clearly discusses threats to validity using an appropriate framework (either using common standards [7] or a threat to validity appropriate to this study).
 - Clearly discusses important data issues that may affect the findings, and EITHER motivates how they are mitigated OR evaluates the impact of the issue (e.g., by a subsequent analysis) OR clearly documents the limitations while avoiding overclaiming.
+- Ensures that thee paper performs correlation analysis if the goal is to interpret models or perform multiple hypothesis testing [11, 12].
 - Ensures that the paper takes appropriate measures against false discoveries due to multiple hypothesis testing.

 ### Desirable

-- Data is processed by multiple learners, of different types, e.g. regression, bayes classifier, decision tree, random forests, SVM (maybe with different kernels); e.g. see [10] for guidance.
+- Data is processed by multiple learners, of different types, e.g. regression, bayes classifier, decision tree, random forests, SVM (maybe with different kernels); e.g. see [10, 11] for guidance.
 - Data is processed multiple times with different randomly selected training/test examples; results of which are compared via significance tests and effect size tests.
 - Study carefully selects the hyperparameters that control the data miners (e.g. via are a careful analysis of settings seen in related work; e.g. via some automatic hyperparameter optimizer).
 - Compares against baselines; i.e. reproduces and/or replicates  prior work related work (perhaps with some small improvements or even a “negative” report commenting that it was not possible to achieve reproduction or replication).